openstack/manila/doc/source/devref/hpe_3par_driver.rst

 Share networks are not supported.
 Shares are created directly on the 3PAR without the use of a share server or service VM.
-Network connectivity is setup outside of Manila.
+Network connectivity is setup outside of manila.

 Requirements
 ------------

-On the system running the Manila share service:
+On the system running the manila share service:

 - python-3parclient 4.0.0 or newer from PyPI.